-Newark Riverfront Revival (NRR), an initiative of the Newark Planning Office, aims to revive Newark’s riverfront to bring concrete benefits to the City of Newark and its residents.
-Since 2008, NRR has built support for Newark’s riverfront by taking hundreds of people on boat and walking tours, hosting outreach events, organizing design education programs for youth, and staging a City Hall exhibition.
-In 2012, in partnership with the County of Essex and the Trust for Public Land, Newark’s first segment of riverfront park opened to the public with over twelve acres of athletic fields, playgrounds, and walking paths.
-In coming months, a second park segment will be completed, containing a walking and biking trail, floating boat dock, riverfront boardwalk, and other settings for relaxation, picnics, exercise, and environmental education.
+Newark Riverfront Revival (NRR), an independent initiative fiscally sponsored by the Ironbound Community Corporation, aims to connect every Newarker to their river.
+Since 2008, NRR has built support for Newark’s riverfront by taking thousands of people on boat and walking tours, hosting dozens of outreach events, organizing design education programs for youth, and staging a City Hall exhibition.
+Since 2012, NRR has worked with Essex County, the City of Newark, The Trust for Public Land, Ironbound Community Corporation, and other partners to build and program over 15 acres of riverfront parks, including a walking and biking trail, sports fields and courts, floating boat dock, riverfront boardwalk, playground and other settings for relaxation, picnics, exercise, and environmental education.

 Thank you to our partners and supporters